2PM discography

-South Korean boy band 2PM has released twelve studio albums, nine compilation albums, two EPs, three single albums, and twenty-eight singles (excluding twelve promotional singles and three collaboration singles).
+South Korean boy band 2PM has released twelve studio albums, nine compilation albums, two EPs, three single albums, and twenty-seven singles (excluding eleven promotional singles and three collaboration singles).
 Nine of their Japanese singles and their studio album Galaxy of 2PM (2016) have been certified Gold by the Recording Industry Association of Japan (RIAJ).

 2PM made their debut with "10 Out of 10" from their first single album titled Hottest Time of the Day, first released on August 29, 2008.
-However, it was "Again & Again" from their second single album, 2:00PM Time For Change, that propelled them to mainstream success in Korean music, solidifying their meteoric rise.
+However, it was their 2009 song "Again & Again" from their second single album, 2:00PM Time For Change, that propelled them to mainstream success in Korean music, solidifying their meteoric rise.
 Both singles were compiled for a physical release in Thailand, which topped various Thai music charts.
 After the controversial departure of former leader Jaebeom, the group made a comeback as a six-member group in November 2009 with the lead single "Heartbeat" from their first full-length album 01:59PM.
 The album ended up topping the very first issue of the Gaon Album Chart.
 The success of both "Again & Again" and "Heartbeat" earned them the Artist of the Year award at the 2009 Mnet Asian Music Awards.

 The following year, 2PM released another single album, Don't Stop Can't Stop, and their first extended play, Still 2:00PM, both of which topped the Gaon Album Chart.
-On November 1, 2010, the latter debuted unexpectedly at number 13 on the Billboard World Albums Chart, though no specific promotion for the album occurred in the United States.
+"Without U" from the former was the group's first song to top the Gaon Digital Chart.
+On November 1, 2010, the latter EP debuted unexpectedly at number 13 on the Billboard World Albums Chart, though no specific promotion for the album occurred in the United States.

 In 2011, 2PM debuted in Japan with the single "Take Off", which peaked at number four on the Oricon Singles Chart.
 Soon after, they released their second Korean album, Hands Up, which topped the Gaon Chart and spawned the hit title track of the same name.
 Both of the group's follow-up Japanese singles, "I'm Your Man" and "Ultra Lover", peaked at number four, while the latter became their first release to be certified Gold by the RIAJ.
 All three singles were included in their first Japanese album, Republic of 2PM (2011).